CFIA-NCFAD/nf-ionampliseq/docs/output.md

 ## Consensus Sequence

-A majority consensus sequence is constructed from a coverage depth masked reference sequence (low/no coverage reference sequence positions are replaced with `N`) and variants normalized and filtered by [Bcftools][] using [vcf_consensus_builder][]
+A majority consensus sequence is constructed from a coverage depth masked reference sequence (low/no coverage reference sequence positions are replaced with `N`) and variants normalized and filtered by [Bcftools][] using [vcf_consensus_builder][].

 **Output files:**